lexman/tuttle/doc/tutorial_errors.md

 With this method, you can ensure re-processing of the png file when `myplot.gnuplot` changes.

-# Bonus : plug to the source file on the web
+# Plug to the source file on the web

 The first thing we have done at the beginning of this tuttorial was to download the zip file.
 The good news, is that `tuttle` recognises http resources.
 You can even download it in one line :